West Point honors Army captain for actions in Afghanistan

 One night while deployed to Afghanistan in December 2015, a routine mission quickly turned into a situation where American soldiers on the ground came under enemy fire as they were being picked up by Chinook choppers.

-Gordon and her team did exactly what they were trained to do.
+Heisler and her team did exactly what they were trained to do.

 "In that moment, specifically on that night during that mission, when everything started happening and rounds started flying, we weren't thinking about anything other than acting based on our instincts and what we had trained for years," she said.
 "Luckily we were able to do our job, and we did it well enough to where we didn't lose any American lives."